deinsoftware/colorify/README.md

-# Colorify [ for Win & Mac ]
+# Colorify [ for Win, Mac and Linux ]

 **Colorify** was created to simplify and automate tasks related to NET Core console formating.
 Was born in [HardHat](https://github.com/equiman/hardhat/) project as a Class.
 Now grew up as library and can be used by other console applications.

 Contributions or Beer :beers: will be appreciated :thumbsup: